Queensland COVID-19 research

 This Advance Queensland Industry Research Fellowship project led by Dr. Ji Lu from the UQ Advanced Water Management Centre aims to investigate the fate (occurrence, abundance, distribution and survival) of SARS-CoV-2 and address transmission risks of SARS-CoV-2 in urban water systems.
 In addition to evaluating the efficiency of current disinfection processes in removing SARS-CoV-2, this project will develop a novel and universal disinfection method as a proactive strategy to combat various viruses for other potential pandemics.

-Developing an antiviral surface cleaner using the unique surface adsorption properties of gelatine-hydrolysate.
+Developing an antiviral surface cleaner utilising unique surface adsorption properties of gelatine-hydrolysate.
 August 2020

 The Advance Queensland Industry Research Fellowship project led by Dr. Heather Shewan at UQ School of Chemical Engineering aims to develop a novel antiviral cleaner to decrease the survival time of COVID-19 on surfaces by utilising hydrolysed gelatine to form an active film.
 This will be achieved through evaluation of thin-film material properties, virology and microbiology.
 Outcomes for Queensland include an antiviral surface cleaner product to reduce surface transmission of COVID-19 and possible new manufacturing opportunity in the State.